jaymzh/sugarjar/README.md

 Like `git clone`, `sj smartclone` will accept an additional argument as the destination directory to clone to.
 It will also pass any other unknown options to `git clone` under the hood.

+If you don't work with fork-based workflows, you can set `use_forks: false` in your config, or pass in `--no-use-forks` to `sj sclone`.

 ### Work with stacked branches more easily